Cartman Gets an Anal Probe: Plot

-As Kyle Broflovski, Stan Marsh, Kenny McCormick, and Eric Cartman wait for the school bus, Kyle's brother, Ike, tries to follow Kyle to school.
+As Kyle Broflovski, Stan Marsh, Kenny McCormick, and Eric Cartman wait for the school bus, Kyle's young brother, Ike, tries to follow Kyle to school.
 Kyle tells Ike he cannot come to school with him.
 Cartman tells the boys about a dream he had the previous night about being abducted by aliens.
 The others try to convince him the events did happen and that the aliens are called "visitors", but Cartman refuses to believe them.
 Chef pulls up in his car and asks if the boys saw the alien spaceship the previous evening, confirming Cartman's "dream", and relays stories of alien anal probes (which Cartman denies he experienced throughout the episode).
 After Chef leaves, the school bus picks up the boys, and (looking out the back window) they watch in horror as the visitors abduct Ike.
 Kyle spends the rest of the episode attempting to rescue him.

 At school, Cartman begins farting fire, and Kyle unsuccessfully tries to convince their teacher, Mr. Garrison, to excuse him from class to find his brother.
 When Chef learns that Kyle's brother was abducted and sees a machine emerge from Cartman's anus, he helps the boys escape from school by pulling the fire alarm.
 Once outside, Cartman reiterates that his abduction was only a dream, when suddenly he is hit by a beam that inexplicably causes him to begin singing and dancing to "I Love to Singa".
 Soon afterward, a spaceship appears.
 Kyle throws a stone and the spaceship fires back, propelling Kenny into the road.
 As he gets back up, he is trampled over by a herd of cows, but survives.
 A police car then runs Kenny over and kills him.

 Stan and Kyle meet Wendy Testaburger at Stark's Pond, where she suggests using the machine lodged inside Cartman to contact the visitors.
 To lure them back, the children tie Cartman to a tree and, the next time he flatulates, a massive satellite dish emerges from his anus.
 The alien spaceship arrives and Ike jumps to safety once Kyle asks him to do an impression of "David Caruso's career".
 In the meantime, the visitors communicate with the cows in the area, having found them to be the most intelligent species on the planet.
 Cartman is again abducted by the aliens, but is returned to the bus stop the following day with pinkeye.